-1 SCOPE
+1. SCOPE

-- 1.1 This section of the Standard applies to [name of the product], for young children as defined in Section 2.1, in liquid or powdered form. - 1.2 This section of the Standard contains compositional, quality, safety, use, labelling and analytical and sampling requirements for [name of the product] for young children. - 1.3 Only products that comply with the criteria laid down in the provisions of this section of this Standard shall be presented as [name of the product] for young children.
+- 1.1 This section of the Standard applies to DRINK FOR YOUNG CHILDREN as defined in Section 2.1, in liquid or powdered form. - 1.2 This section of the Standard contains compositional, quality, safety, use, labelling and analytical and sampling requirements for DRINK FOR YOUNG CHILDREN. - 1.3 Only products that comply with the criteria laid down in the provisions of this section of this Standard shall be presented as DRINK FOR YOUNG CHILDREN.